The influence of music on your well-being

 2.3 Music and pain management

 Music can also help to relieve pain and reduce the sensation of pain.
 Various studies have shown that listening to music during painful medical procedures or in chronic pain patients has an analgesic effect.
-This effect is attributed, among other things, to the release of endogenous opioids and the distraction of pain stimuli.
-Music therapy is therefore increasingly used as a complementary measure in pain therapy.

 Music and cognitive abilities: How music can enhance our mental performance and creativity